modelica/efmi-compliancechecker/README.md

 ## User interface

-The following example shows how to run the _eFMI Compliance Checker_ to validate an eFMU called `M14_A.fmu`:
+The following example shows how to run the _eFMI® Compliance Checker_ to validate an eFMU called `M14_A.fmu`:

 ```
 py <<path-to-main>>\main.py <<path-to-eFMU>>\M14_A.fmu